 Want the amazing space offered by a pop-up, but prefer more hard walls?
 A hybrid camper might be just the thing.
 Luckily, Jayco makes an awesome hybrid that you have to see.

 The Jayco Jay Feather comes in a variety of great floorplans.
 That said, we picked the X19H because the GVWR is under 5,000 lbs, it offers lots of sleeping space, and it includes a full bathroom with a shower, as well as a relatively large refrigerator, a 3-burner stove top, and a microwave in the kitchen area.

 The R-Pod line of trailers is super cute.
 We love the exterior colors of these modern canned-ham-style trailers, and the floorplans are very usable, something we very much appreciate.

-For this particular article, we’ve chosen to list the 193 model.
+For this particular section, we’ve chosen to list the 193 model.
 This trailer features bunk beds for the kids and a super cool queen-size Murphy bed that folds into the wall to reveal a couch during the day.
-You’ll also find a full bathroom in this rig, as well a very functional kitchen and table.
+You’ll also find a full bathroom in this rig, as well as a very functional kitchen and table.

 Price: Starting at $28,011